 Performance Data

-We want to be transparent about how we are tracking on our sustainability commitments.
+We want to be transparent about how we are tracking our sustainability commitments.
 We rely on year-over-year data to help measure our performance.
 We report this data using the internationally recognized Global Reporting Initiative (GRI) reporting framework.

 The data points reported are ones that are critical to our business and important to our stakeholders.
 For more information about how we manage each of these areas, read our management approaches.
 All data tables can be downloaded here.